-John leads the Respiratory Genetics Group, based in the Human Development and Health and Clinical and Experimental Sciences Academic Units.
-The Respiratory Genetics Group undertakes a number of research projects into the genetic basis of allergy, asthma and other respiratory diseases.
-He was part of the team that identified the first asthma susceptibility gene through positional cloning (ADAM33) and had contributed extensively to the understanding of the genetic basis of asthma susceptibility.
-More recently his work has focused on the genetic and epigenetic basis for the role of early life in determining susceptibility to these conditions.
+John leads the Respiratory Genetics Group, undertaking a programme of research into the genetic basis of allergy, asthma and other respiratory diseases.
+He was part of the team that identified the first asthma susceptibility gene through positional cloning (ADAM33), and he continues to contribute extensively to the understanding of the genetic basis of asthma susceptibility.
+More recently his work has focused on the genetic and epigenetic basis for the role of early life in determining susceptibility to allergic disease.
 He has published more than 100 peer-reviewed papers and 50 contributed reviews/book chapters.

-John is Vice-chair of the BMBS COST Action network: Developmental origins of Chronic Lung Disease and he is a member of the Asthma UK Research Review Panel.
-He currently serves on the editorial board of Allergy (European Journal of Allergy and Clinical Immunology) and has previously been an associate editor for Clinical & Experimental Allergy and served as a member of Council for the British Society of Allergy and Clinical Immunology.
-He is currently a Faculty Member for the Respiratory Pharmacology Section of Faculty of 1000.
+John is vice-chair of the BMBS COST Action network: Developmental origins of Chronic Lung Disease and he is a member of the Asthma UK Research Review Panel.
+He currently serves on the editorial board of Allergy (European Journal of Allergy and Clinical Immunology) and has previously been an associate editor for Clinical & Experimental Allergy.
+John served as a member of Council for the British Society of Allergy and Clinical Immunology and is currently a Faculty Member for the Respiratory Pharmacology Section of Faculty of 1000.

 Professor Chris Stephens is responsible for Education and Student Experience in the Faculty.
 He is also a University Director of Education.
 He leads the development and implementation of Medicine's educational strategy, student recruitment, educational innovation, educational quality assurance and enhancing the student experience.